infobip-community/restaurant-reservations-demo/README.md

    userName: "user"
 }
 ```
-6. We added a condition to only show the app content if the user is logged in using auth service isAuthentitated method
+6. This example uses React.Context to expose OAuth token values to our app.
+Add a condition to give users access to the app when an access_token and token_type is successfully retrieved.

 ``` js
   {authService.isAuthenticated() && (